 Once a month I review a book – usually fiction, sometimes non-fiction.
-Grab your favorite hot beverage (mine’s a mocha), and let’s talk reading!
+Grab your favorite hot beverage (mine’s a mocha), and let’s talk books!

 Are you a fan of seasonal novels?
 I’ve become a sucker for Christmas fiction the last couple of years.
 And when I spied a novella collection celebrating my favorite season, fall, I could resist as much as I can a comfy sweater and a day of pumpkin carving.

 This month, like a big ol’ pile of leaves, we jump into Autumn Brides (Zondervan, 2015), by Kathryn Springer, Katie, Ganshert, and Beth K. Vogt.
 You get three novellas in one volume.

 Happily ever after begins today.
 The honor of your presence is requested at three autumn weddings . . .